COVID-19 in Arizona on Aug. 5: Here's everything you need to know

 - Scroll down to see how many cases are in each ZIP code and additional information.

-It was the third straight day with more than 1,000 newly reported cases.
+It was the fourth straight day with more than 1,000 newly reported cases.

-The number of confirmed coronavirus cases topped 180,000 on Tuesday.
-The state's death toll topped 3,700 on Saturday, just over a week after reaching 3,000.
+The total number of confirmed coronavirus cases topped 182,000 on Wednesday.
+The state's total death toll topped 3,900 on Wednesday.

 The Rt is essentially a mathematical number that shows whether more people are becoming infected or less.